-We discovered the perfect way to spice up our next holiday at Alila Villas Soori, Uluwatu and Manggis.
-Not only are they two of the best resorts on Bali to relax, but the day classes they offer means we won’t be sweating over a hot stove for days on end.
+We discovered the perfect way to spice up our next holiday at Alila Villas Uluwatu, Alila Villas Soori and Manggis.
+Not only are they three of the best resorts on Bali to relax, but the day classes they offer means we won’t be sweating over a hot stove for days on end.

 There are 3 culinary classes to choose from depending on what activities you want to include.